Regularity of Lie Groups: Introduction

-Recall that $G$ is said to be \emph{$C^k$-regular} for $k\in \NN\sqcup\{\lip,\infty\}$ \deff $G$ is $C^k$-semiregular and $\EVE_{\mathrm{k}}$ is smooth (w.r.t.\ the $C^k$-topology) -- Then, \begingroup \begin{itemize} \item the first point in the above theorem generalizes Theorem C.(a) in \cite{HGGG}, stating that each $C^0$-regular Lie group has an integral complete Lie algebra (modeling space); as well as Theorem F in \cite{HGGG}, stating that $G$ is $C^0$-regular if $G$ is $C^0$-semiregular and 0-continuous with integral complete Lie algebra, such that there exists a point-separating family $(\alpha_j)_{j\in J}$ of smooth Lie group homomorphisms $\alpha_j\colon G\rightarrow H_j$ to $C^0$-regular Lie groups $H_j$. \item the second point in the above theorem generalizes the result announced in Remark II.5.3.(b) in \cite{KHN2}, stating that each $C^\infty$-regular Lie group has a Mackey complete Lie algebra. \end{itemize} \endgroup
+Recall that $G$ is said to be \emph{$C^k$-regular} for $k\in \NN\sqcup\{\lip,\infty\}$ \defff $G$ is $C^k$-semiregular and $\evek{k}$ is smooth (w.r.t.\ the $C^k$-topology).
+Then, \begingroup \begin{itemize} \item the first point in the above theorem generalizes Theorem C.(a) in \cite{HGGG}, stating that each $C^0$-regular Lie group has an integral complete Lie algebra (modeling space).
+It furthermore generalizes Theorem F in \cite{HGGG}, as it drops the presumption that there exists a point-separating family $(\alpha_j)_{j\in J}$ of smooth Lie group homomorphisms $\alpha_j\colon G\rightarrow H_j$ to $C^0$-regular Lie groups $H_j$. \item since $C^\infty$-regular Lie groups are $C^\infty$-semiregular, the second point in the above theorem generalizes the result announced in Remark II.5.3.(b) in \cite{KHN2}, stating that each $C^\infty$-regular Lie group has a Mackey complete Lie algebra. \end{itemize} \endgroup

 Actually, the last theorem is a consequence of a more general theorem concerning differentiation of parameter-dependent integrals.
-We write $\dind\llleq k$ for $\dind\in \NN$ and \begingroup \begin{itemize} \item $k\in \NN$ \:\:\he\deff\:\:$\dind\leq k$\:\: holds \item $k\equiv\lip$\:\:\he\deff\:\:$\dind=0$\:\: holds \item $k\equiv\infty$ \:\:\he\deff\:\:$\dind\in \NN$\:\: holds, \end{itemize} \endgroup
+We write $\dind\llleq k$ for $\dind\in \NN$ and \begingroup \begin{itemize} \item $k\in \NN$ \:\:\he\defff\:\:$\dind\leq k$\:\: holds, \item $k\equiv\lip$\:\:\he\defff\:\:$\dind=0$\:\: holds, \item $k\equiv\infty$ \:\:\he\defff\:\:$\dind\in \NN$\:\: holds. \end{itemize} \endgroup